Tadpoles for sale:

 1.)
-Our Nursery has both green frogs and leopard frogs.
-Most of our tadpoles are leopard frogs or green frogs, on occasion we have a bullfrog, but they are rarely seen here.
+Our Nursery has both green frogs and bullfrogs.
+Most of our tadpoles are bullfrogs or green frogs, on occasion we have a bullfrog, but they are rarely seen here.
 This is a general mix and we do not separate the species for one type of tadpole or another.

 2.)
-Our Fishery ships large quantities of tadpoles which include bullfrog tadpoles or green frog tadpoles--you must order the bulk quantity.
+Our Fishery ships large quantities of tadpoles which include bullfrog tadpoles tadpoles--you must order the bulk quantity.
 If you wish to order in bulk, please go to our BULK QUANTITY page!

 Tadpoles add character and ambiance to a water garden setting.
 Listening to the frogs singing in the springtime is joyful!
 Green Frog Tadpoles are harmless and feed on mosquito larvae and algae in the pond.
 They also feed on any insect eggs before the eggs hatch.
 Eventually, these tadpoles change into small frogs and begin eating insects around the pond.
 Unlike toads, frogs must stay near a water source.
 It is fun to see frogs sunning themselves while sitting on rocks around the pond or on lily pads on lazy, sunny afternoons.
 These are large tadpoles.

 Tadpoles, especially larger varieties should not be kept in fish bowls or aquariums.
 They have very active digestive systems and foul the water more quickly than fish.
 This can lead to ammonia bursts in smaller unfiltered bodies of water and the death of the tadpoles.
-We estimate each tadpole is 5 times as wasteful as most fish due to their high metabolism--and just 5 tadpoles in a 20 gallon tank with lots of plants, perished in 2 days when we brought them in for some filming.
+We estimate that each tadpole creates five times as much waste as most fish, due to their high metabolism--and just 5 tadpoles in a 20 gallon tank with lots of plants, perished in 2 days when we brought them in for some filming.
 They also ate almost all of the 10 bunches of submerged plants in those 2 days, which led to the crash of the ecosystem in the tank.
 Outdoors in a pond with plants, this will not be an issue, and that is where these tadpoles need to come to adulthood.

 Please note the cost with a minimum quantity!